iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, and adds an unneeded extra layer of nesting.
 I couldn't find
-an existing library that wasn't trying add new layers of abstraction to
+an existing library that wasn't trying add new layers of abstraction I didn't
-memorize; sometimes you just want a normal thread.
-Now, just call asynchronize
+need; sometimes you just want a normal thread.
+Now, just call asynchronize to
-to make any method asynchronous.
+make any method asynchronous.

 ## Versioning Policy
 Beginning with version 1.0.0, this project will follow [Semantic